No results were found...

 CCPA requires giving consumers only a notice before the sale and transfer of their data.
 GDPR business should receive a consent in order to transfer personal data to third parties.

 Both GDPR and CCPA were created to protect the personal information of consumers.
-As CCPA was created after GDPR, it is believed that it took all the best practices and transferred it in order to protect California residents.
+As CCPA was created after GDPR, it is believed that it took all the best practices and transferred them in order to protect California residents.

-CCPA at a glance
+CCPA and CPRA at a glance

 ✅ Prepare and publish your notice at collection.